albertattard/how-to-retrieve-the-video-properties/README.md

         The error stream, where errors are printed, is redirected to the output stream so we only have to deal with one stream.
 This is quite important as otherwise we can experience something similar to a deadlock (in theory this is not a deadlock but has the same effect).
 If enough errors are produced, the error buffer will get full and will stop the application from writing more errors.
 The application will not be able to proceed until the error buffer is emptied, thus waits forever.
 Using this approach the errors are written to the output stream and thus the error stream will never get full.
 Furthermore, as we will see next we will read all output produced to the standard stream and this will never get full.

-        1. Once the process is started, we need to start reading the output produced by the process, otherwise the process may block until the produced stream is consumed.
+     a.
+Once the process is started, we need to start reading the output produced by the process, otherwise the process may block until the produced stream is consumed.
 We can do this by using the `process.getInputStream()`, which returns the standard output stream produced by the same process.

         ```java
             final StringBuilder buffer = new StringBuilder();